stephen-fox/go-rop-interpreter/rop-interpreter/README.md

 interpreter using ROP gadgets in Go. @SeungKang helped a ton with this crazy idea - thank you :)

+In theory, a ROP-based interpreter provides:

+- Obfuscation against intent and reverse engineering
+- More control over code at runtime (i.e., possible to clear payloads from memory / avoid leaving behind artifacts)
+- Defense against detection by antivirus / EDR (since we are reusing CPU instructions that already exist in the executable's code segment)

 ## How it works

 Users first must define a list of ROP gadgets using a tool like `nasm` and